Auslander's formula and correspondence for exact categories: Localizations/Quotients of exact categories

 The following definition is based on \cite[Definition~1.12]{Schlichting04} and \cite[Definition~4.0.36]{Cardenas98}.

-\begin{definition} Let $\AA\subseteq \EE$ be an admissibly deflation-percolating subcategory.
+\begin{definition} Let $\AA\subseteq \EE$ be a deflation-percolating subcategory.
 A morphism $f\colon X\to Y$ in $\EE$ is called a \emph{weak $\AA$-isomorphism} or simply a \emph{weak isomorphism} if $\AA$ is understood, if $f$ is admissible and $\ker(f), \coker(f)\in \AA$.
 Morphisms endowed with $\sim$ are weak isomorphisms.
 The set of weak isomorphisms is denoted by $\Sigma_{\AA}$. \end{definition}